hwipl/blog/drafts/tc-bpf_from_c/README.md

 memcpy(RTA_DATA(name_rta), name, strlen(name) + 1);
 ```

-The bpf flags attribute is a netlink routing attribute of type `TCA_BPF_FLAGS`
+The BPF flags attribute is a netlink routing attribute of type `TCA_BPF_FLAGS`
 and contains the flag `TCA_BPF_FLAG_ACT_DIRECT` as an unsigned 32 bit integer.

 ```c